 Whenever new measures or updates are announced, you will find the implications for you below.
 Monitor this page for the latest information, but do not hesitate to reach out through the contact form below if you have any additional questions.

 In most cases; yes.
 However, this depends on the specific reason your staff is unable to work.
-Two situations are described below.

 Yes, if the quarantine is obligated, the flex worker should still receive salary payments.